locoframework/loco-js/README.md

 $ npm install --save loco-js
 ```

-If you want to use Loco-JS by a script tag, without the module bundler, it's exposed as an `App` global variable.
+If you want to use Loco-JS with a `<script>` tag, without a module bundler, it's exposed as the `Loco` global variable.

 # 🎬 Initialization